Siraj-ul-muneera/Calculator/README.md

 (addition, subtraction, multiplication, and division).

 ## Steps to run the calculator
+* The application is developed using the Eclipse IDE.
 * To use the application you need to run the **MainApp.java** class
 * You would be prompted to enter an arithmetic expression as the input.
 * The input is then validated.
 In case you have entered an invalid input, the same would be displayed.